 He saw a young petite girl coming towards the warden.
 Even before Brian could get a good look at her, the warden interrupted.
 ‘Let me introduce you to Natasha, our new intern.
 She joined yesterday and is very interested about your work.
 She was been looking forward to…’

 Natasha couldn’t hold her excitement and blurted ‘I am a big admirer of your work Dr. Baker, your work on…’

 Now it was Brian’s turn to interrupt ‘Call me Brian.
 I know what you must have read, that’s what most medical colleges in our country refer to these days…so I am assuming that you want to see me talking to my patients to complete your paper?’

-‘I was wondering if I could see you talk to your celebrity patient who is on a death penalty’ Natasha stated, hoping he would agree.
+‘I was wondering if I could see you talk to your celebrity patient who is on a death penalty’ Natasha said shyly, hoping he would agree.

 ‘The lady has done her homework Warden!’ he said with a dry smile.